grezniczek/redcap_survey_auth/README.md

 - **Use Allowlist:** When checked, a list of usernames (one username per line) can be entered.
 Only users in this list will be able to authenticate successfully.

+- **Public Dashboard Access Denied Message:** Allows to set a custom message to be displayed when a access to a custom dashboard is denied.

 ### @SURVEY-AUTH Action Tag

 To enable authentication for a survey, the **@SURVEY-AUTH** action tag must be used on any field of the survey instrument.
 There must be at most one action tag per instrument.